Andrettin/Wyrmsun/readme.txt

 * Items
 - Added Potion of Slowness (graphics by b_o).
+- Added death animations for potions (graphics by b_o).

 * Maps
 - Dwarven Militia are now possible to be generated in dungeons.